processone/docs.ejabberd.im/content/admin/configuration/toplevel.md

 <!-- md:version improved in [23.01](../../archive/23.01/index.md) -->

 Full path to a script that
-generates [CAPTCHA](basic.md#captcha) images. `@VERSION@` is replaced with ejabberd version number in `XX.YY` format. `@SEMVER@` is replaced with ejabberd version number in semver format when compiled with Elixir’s mix, or XX.YY format otherwise.
+generates [CAPTCHA](basic.md#captcha) images.
+The keyword *@VERSION@* is replaced with ejabberd version number in `XX.YY` format.
+The keyword `@SEMVER@` is replaced with ejabberd version number in semver format when compiled with Elixir’s mix, or XX.YY format otherwise.
 Alternatively, it can be the name of a module that implements ejabberd CAPTCHA support.
 There is no default value: when this option is not set, CAPTCHA functionality is completely disabled.

 **Examples**: